alexmchale/blog/content/about.markdown

 ----------

 **DIGITAL MONITORING PRODUCTS, INC**
-&bull;
-Software Engineer
+-- Software Engineer --
-&bull;
-2007 - Present
+2007 to Present

 At DMP I was responsible for the development and code quality assurance of software in fire and burglary security systems that protect property and save